hrossman/Covid19-Survey/README.md

 https://www.medrxiv.org/content/10.1101/2020.03.19.20038844v1

-Source code for the surveys is available at: https://github.com/hasadna/avid-covider can be readily adapted to use in other countries.
+Source code for the surveys, that be readily adapted to use in other countries is available at:

+https://github.com/hasadna/avid-covider

 Israel survey availble at: